 Treat it like a job interview.
 Be polite and professional, and submit work you are proud of.
 Many companies use Riipen as part of their campus recruiting process, looking to identify highly skilled students that they would like to hire.
 Think of it as an opportunity to learn how the company works and what sorts of challenges they are facing, you may find a career path you had never thought of before.

-You own anything you end up creating for an In-Class Project, so be sure to show off your work through as many of your outlet's as possible to show employers what you can do!
+You own anything you end up creating for a project, so be sure to show off your work through as many of your outlet's as possible to show employers what you can do!
 This includes:

 - On your Riipen profile (this will happen automatically)